-"Copper Production Costs", "LOM Operating Costs", "LOM site unit operating costs" and similar terms are alternative performance measures.
+"Copper Production Costs", "Life of Mine Operating Costs", "Life of Mine site unit operating costs" and similar terms are alternative performance measures.
 These performance measures are included because these statistics are key performance measures that management may use to monitor performance.
 Management may use these statistics in future to assess how the Corporation is performing to plan and to assess the overall effectiveness and efficiency of mining operations.
 These performance measures do not have a meaning within International Financial Reporting Standards and, therefore, amounts presented may not be comparable to similar data presented by other mining companies.
 These performance measures should not be considered in isolation as a substitute for measures of performance in accordance with IFRS.

-STAGE 1 PRIVATE LAND UNDEGROUND MINE (PLUM) FEASIBILITY STUDY Highlights
+STAGE 1 PRIVATE LAND UNDERGROUND MINE (PLUM) FEASIBILITY STUDY Highlights